adityadu-18/Aurdino-UNO/README.md

 # :book: How to use the repository?

-* [Source Codes Stable](https://github.com/aravindvnair99/Java/tree/master/Source%20Codes%20Stable) contains codes that have been tested and are guaranteed to run.
+* [Source Codes](https://github.com/adityadu-18/Aurdino-UNO/tree/master/Source%20Code) contains codes that have been tested and are guaranteed to run.
 For any issues please report to us in the format mentioned below.

-* [Source Codes Testing](https://github.com/aravindvnair99/Java/tree/master/Source%20Codes%20Testing) contains new codes that are being tested and are scheduled to be pushed to stable channel soon.
-For any issues please report to us in the format mentioned below.
-Feel free to also contribute.
-Details mentioned below.

 # :octocat: How to contribute?